 Manufacturing & Supply Chain

 Manufacturing and supply chain functions sit at the point where compliance, product availability, and revenue converge.
-Despite advances in MES, LIMS, and ERP systems, many processes remain manual, rule-heavy, and reactive.
+Delays or errors in these areas have immediate downstream impact—missed patient supply, delayed launches, inventory write-offs, and regulatory risk.
+Despite advances in MES, LIMS, and ERP systems, many manufacturing and supply chain processes remain manual, rule-heavy, and reactive.
+Batch records are reviewed line by line, investigations are triggered after deviations occur, and supply risks are often identified only after a disruption has already begun.

 Key Shifts